Unlike some other countries, individuals who live in Spain are always required to file an annual income tax declaration, unless specifically exempted.

-However, individuals are exempt from the filing obligation in the situations described below.
+However, individuals or couples are exempt from the filing obligation in the situations described below.
 The rules are complex and a little confusing and in the case of doubt, just phone us to confirm:

-- The income is received from more than one source as long as the income from the second and other employers does not exceed 1.500 euros.
+- The income is received from more than one source as long as the income from the second and other sources does not exceed 1.500 euros.

-C) In the case of income from investments and capital gains that do not exceed 1.600 euros, always that such income was taxed at source in Spain.
+C) In the case of income from investments and capital gains that these do not exceed 1.600 euros in total, always that such income was taxed at source in Spain.

 D) In the case that imputed income from second homes, untaxed Spanish Treasury Bonds, capital grants from public sources, do not exceed the limit of 1.000 euros.

-E) In no case will an income tax filing be required if income or capital gains from whichever sources do not in total exceed 1.000 euros and capital losses from the disposal of assets do not exceed 500 euros.
+E) Regardless of all the above rules, no income tax filing is required if income or capital gains from whichever sources do not in total exceed 1.000 euros and capital losses from the disposal of assets do not exceed 500 euros.

 It should also be said that for a foreigner it can be desirable to file an income tax declaration, even if not strictly required because:

 - In the case of having a 5 year temporary TIE or residencia, the zero tax declaration provides useful proof of a) compliance with tax rules and b) presence in Spain for more than 6 months each year.
-To obtain a permanent TIE at the end of the 5 years such proof may be needed to renew residency rights under the Non Lucrative Visa rules.
+Such proof may be needed to renew residency rights under the Non Lucrative Visa rules.

 - In the case of selling a home it provides strong proof of your home address and tax residence, to support claims for capital gains tax exemptions for those over 65 and, for those below 65, capital gains rollover relief when buying a new home.